 Deferred outflows of resources represent consumptions of net position that apply to future periods and will not be recognized as an outflow of resources (expense) until then.
 Deferred inflows of resources represent acquisitions of net position that apply to future periods and will not be recognized as an inflow of resources (revenue) until then.

 (i) Gifts and Grants

 UIHC receives grants as well as gifts from individuals and private organizations.
-During fiscal year 2022, this included government funding in response to the COVID-19 pandemic (note 16).
 Gifts and grants may be restricted for either specific operating purposes or capital purposes.